 Students following this specification will develop their language knowledge, understanding and skills through:

-- summarising information from spoken and written sources, reporting key points and subject matter in speech and writing.
+- Summarising information from spoken and written sources, reporting key points and subject in speech and writing.

 The assessments that we produce reflect the AQA GCSE exam questions, use the same grade system and cover four skills (Speaking, Listening, Reading and Writing).
-Students are assessed on a regular basis and their DCPs are a reflection of their achievements.
+Students are assessed on a regular basis and their predicted attainment and attitude to learning are a reflection of their achievements.

-Homework is set once a week and will cover the four skills over a period of time – homework could include students recording their own work, written tasks, comprehension tasks or work using authentic materials – for example Spanish songs, films or newspaper excerpts.
+Homework is set once a week and will cover the four skills over a period of time – homework could include students recording their own work, written tasks, comprehension tasks or work using authentic materials – for example Spanish songs, films or newspaper.

-In order to provide meaningful practice test and resources, we use exampro, an AQA platform produces exams-type tasks broken down in topics.
+Additionally, to provide meaningful practice test and resources, we use exampro, an AQA platform that produces exam-type tasks broken down in topics.

 Further support is provided in class and it might include printed worksheets, extra time allocated when needed, after school interventions and revision books.